TommasoGhilardi/DevStart/source/Psychopy.rst

 ------------

 First thing first let’s import the relevant libraries and define the path where our stimuli are in.
-Psychopy has a lot of different modules that allow us to interface with different type of stimuli and systems.
+PsychoPy has a lot of different modules that allow us to interface with different type of stimuli and systems.
 For this tutorial we will just import some basic libraries that allow us to present visual and auditory stimuli.